PI Scores - What You Need to Know

 As a personality test, the PI results for the behavioral assessment have a fundamentally different meaning and theory behind them.
 In the PI behavioral assessment, you must select adjectives from a list of 86 words and create two lists - one that describes how you perceive your behavior, and another that describes how you perceive what the expected behavior is at work.
 Through the words you select, as well as other factors such as the number of words and the ratio between the two lists, your PI behavioral assessment results are calculated.

 Similarly to the PI cognitive assessment results, a norm group is used in order to calculate the results.
 In this case, the norm group is made of approximately 10,000 respondents representing over 126 countries around the world in order to avoid cultural bias.
-Each of the PI results is calculated according to its relative score in four factors representing related personality traits: dominance, extraversion, patience, and formality.
+Each of the PI test results is calculated according to its relative score in four factors representing related personality traits: dominance, extraversion, patience, and formality.

 Then, a hierarchy, or ranking, is created between the four factors that determine your profile type.